Introductory Creation Meditation Course

 Now take what you’ve learned here and continue your practice.
 Perhaps you’d like to start out with meditation once per day, which is ideal, or meditating once per week.
 Of course, the more frequently you meditate, the stronger its benefits.
 The same is true with your creativity.
 Give your inner experience expression to become an authentic, alive fountain of vitality and passion.
 Make your creativity a meditation to take your practice deeper.
 When you begin to connect with the life within you, you’ll get in touch with the power and life that is yours.

 If you’d like to continue and deepen your practice:

-Creation Meditation Courses – Once you’ve taken this beginning course, consider taking the online courses to deepen your practice.
+Creation Meditation Courses – Now that you’ve taken this beginning course, consider taking the online courses to deepen your practice.
 They are offered by donation and your contribution goes towards our mission.